combient/nodebb-plugin-medals/README.md

 - Notifiy a user when a medal has been assigned to them.
 - System event to trace medal actions.
 (Assign/unassign in particular)
 - Custom hooks when medal is assigned.
+- Allow users which of their medals will be displayed.